A Porto Getaway!

 Now

 that you have decided to go to Portugal, specifically a Porto Getaway, let the planning begin!
 I hope I can help you plan your Porto Getaway or at least lead you in the right direction.
 I am not writing this with AI, this is really me.
 Since having personally been there multiple times, I want to give you my real personal experience, not a canned review.
 It isn’t written by someone who hasn’t even set foot on the Portuguese mainland.
 Like anywhere you travel, for a Porto getaway, planning for transportation, hotels, restaurants, and tours, planning ahead is important.
-It should be done before you even set foot on the plane but leaving some flexibility for changes.
+It should be done before you even set foot on the plane, but you should leave some flexibility for changes.

 You don’t want a rigid itinerary, but you want some sense of having your ducks in a row.
-There is so much to plan for, in a Porto getaway.
+There is so much to plan for in a Porto getaway.
 You want to enjoy it and do it without stressing.
 Plan your itinerary at least 6 months in advance, then you will have better choices and lots of enjoyment.
 If you wish to take a tour, book with knowledgeable companies from Porto, not from outside Portugal.
 A Porto company is available year-round and is well versed of the ins and outs of Porto.
 If you are like me and like to plan your own, continue reading.
 Some of my info will overlap.

 Plan your Itinerary!